SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-01-15]] 6:09 AM — Synced 0 highlights from 0 documents.

+[[2024-01-17]] 8:01 PM — Synced 10 highlights from 1 document.
+    - 10 highlights from How Social Media Algorithms 'Flatten' Our Culture by Making Decisions for Us

 [[2024-01-15]] 5:57 PM — Synced 20 highlights from 3 documents.
     - 8 highlights from How OpenAI Is Approaching 2024 Worldwide Elections
     - 7 highlights from Executives Say They're Not Ready for AI